home-assistant/home-assistant.io/source/_components/device_tracker.tesla.markdown

 The `Tesla` platform allows you to get data about the location of your [Tesla](https://www.tesla.com/) car within Home Assistant.

-They will be automatically discovered if the Tesla component is loaded.
+The device tracker platform will be automatically configured if Tesla component is configured.

 For more configuration information see the [Tesla component](/components/tesla/) documentation.